TickleThePanda/carpe-dm/src/view/campaigns/the-vanquished/chapters/appendix-characters.md

 ## Faurin

-Faurin was a half-elf sworn to the Renauran Scholars - a school devoted to the Rehani.
+Faurin was a half-elf sworn to the Denauran Scholars - a school devoted to the Rehani.
 He was Elydir's closest friend and lover.
 While he generally supported Elydir's vision of the future, he disagreed with the destruction she caused trying to achieve it.
 His ghost inhabits the Tomb